Valluri-Nagalakshmi/Android/Introduction.md

 ![android used in](/images/applications.jpeg)

 ---
-###  Question: Where else is Android used, other than phones?
+###  Interview Question

 ```
+Question: Where else is Android used, other than phones?
 Answer:
 Android is not only used in smartphones — it is also used in many other devices like smart TVs, cars, tablets, wearables, set-top boxes, and IoT devices.
 These devices run custom versions of Android to fit their screen size, hardware, and user needs.